-In accordance with Accounting Standards Update (the "ASU") 2016-13, Financial Instruments -Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, the Company adopted Accounting Standards Codification ("ASC") 326 as of January 1, 2023 as described in Notes 1 and 6 of the consolidated financial statements.
-See also explanatory paragraph above.
-The ASU requires the Company's loan portfolio, measured at amortized cost, to be presented at the net amount expected to be collected.
+As described in Notes 1, 5 and 6 to the consolidated financial statements, the Company accounts for an allowance for credit losses on loans in accordance with Financial Accounting Standards Board Accounting Standard Codification ("ASC") Topic 326, Financial Instruments-Credit Losses.
+ASC 326 requires the Company's loan portfolio, measured at amortized cost, to be presented at the net amount expected to be collected.
 Estimates of expected credit losses for loans are based on evaluation of the size of the portfolio, current risk characteristics, past events, current conditions, reasonable and supportable forecasts of future economic conditions and prepayment experience.
-The Company disclosed the impact of adoption of this standard on January 1, 2023 with a \$1.9 million increase to the allowance for credit losses and a \$2.1 million decrease to retained earnings for the cumulative effect adjustment recorded upon adoption.
-Provision expense for the year ending December 31, 2023 was \$2.9 million and the allowance for credit losses as of December 31, 2023 was \$15.98 million.
+The provision for credit loss for the year ended December 31, 2024 was \$11.1 million and the allowance for credit losses on loans as of December 31, 2024 was \$17.2 million.

 The Company's methodology for estimating the allowance for credit losses on loans includes quantitative and qualitative components of the calculation.
 The Company's loan portfolio is segmented by loan types that behave similarly during economic cycles.
-The quantitative analysis includes using a discounted cash flow (DCF) model for determining the allowance for credit losses.
+The quantitative analysis includes using a discounted cash flow ("DCF") model for determining the allowance for credit losses.
 Economic forecasts are used in the model to estimate the probability of default and loss given default through regression which are key inputs into the DCF model calculation.
 Quantitative model assumptions include, but are not limited to the discount rate, prepayment speeds, and curtailments.
 The quantitative model output is adjusted with qualitative adjustments.
 Management develops a qualitative framework that serves as the basis for determining the reasonableness of the model's output and makes qualitative adjustments as necessary.
-The allowance methodology is inherently complex and requires the use of significant management judgment.
+The allowance for credit loss methodology is inherently complex and requires the use of significant management judgment.

-We determined that auditing the allowance for credit losses on loans was a critical audit matter because of the extent of auditor judgment applied and significant audit effort to evaluate the significant subjective and complex judgments made by management throughout the initial adoption and subsequent application processes, including segmentation, the economic forecasts used to calculate the regressions within the DCF model, the quantitative model assumptions as mentioned above, and the qualitative adjustments made using the qualitative framework.
+We determined that auditing the allowance for credit losses on loans was a critical audit matter because of the extent of auditor judgment applied and significant audit effort to evaluate the significant subjective and complex judgments made by management throughout the application processes, including segmentation, the economic forecasts used to calculate the regressions within the DCF model, the quantitative model assumptions as mentioned above, and the qualitative adjustments made using the qualitative framework.

-The primary procedures performed to address this critical audit matter included the following:
+The primary audit procedures performed to address this critical audit matter included the following: